JasonHauk/DSC180A-Methodology-1/README.md

 │  ├── GD462.GeneQuantRPKM.50FN.samplename.resk10.txt.gz   <- Gene expression data for observed population
 │  ├── gene_annot.txt.gz                     <- Annotations for to provide additional information about genes
 │  └── genome_Tiffany_AmariutaBartell.vcf    <- Mentors genome for validating other phenotype predictions
 │
-├── PRS_Implementation.ipynb                 <- This notebook provides a step by step look at how to perform PRS │
 ├── Report                                   <- Contains the files related to my Project 1 Report │  ├── MUST FILL                             <- MUSTFILL